The name of 3 magistrates from Lancashire have been revealed, they were :

 I was gobsmacked to watch how 3 magistrates supposedly looked at CCTV evidence and did not see clear crucial evidence that was also presented to them via statements.
 The evidence clearly shows a male dragging a victim about in a headlock, then kicking him ‘on the floor‘ before he then punches him in the spine (the victim has had prior spinal surgery).
 The magistrates said they believed this was ‘reasonable force‘ justifying the vicious attack by saying the attacker was using ‘self defence‘ (of another person)…. even though that ‘other person’ was not even there.

 Bear in mind, ‘the other person‘ was himself convicted of assaulting the victim before grabbing his phone and then later repeatedly punching him again!

 All the victim did was get out of his car and attempt to grab his attacker before he was then punched and kicked by 3 people!

-The Magistrates who were notified by the statements and the CPS about the kicking, never made ANY comments at all and then acquitted the offender.
+The Magistrates who were notified by the witness statements and the CPS about the assault of kicking, never made ANY comments at all and then acquitted the offender.

 The acquitted offender (who has a prior criminal conviction):